-We show how WINA stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Finance/Rental/Leasing industry.
+We show how WINA stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Used Merchandise Stores industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.